What are the Sword and Globe of Honour awards?

 These awards celebrate the best of the best, giving great companies the recognition that they deserve.

-Each year, business sites that have achieved a five-star result in one of the following audits are invited to apply:
+Each year, those that have achieved a Five Star result in one of the following audits are invited to apply:

 - Five Star Occupational Health and Safety Audit

 - Five Star Environmental Audit

 - Five Star Integrated Health, Safety and Environmental Audit

 With a direct link to the Five Star Audit report, these awards require a detailed and objective evaluation of occupational health, safety and environmental management system(s) and associated arrangements.

 Successful Sword and Globe applicants demonstrate that they are among the 'best of the best' through the submission of a written application and achieving their Five Star Audit.
 The awards give winners the opportunity to;

 Promote their success with the winners' trophy, logo, certificate, and press coverage